 The challenge was created by Thnx4, an innovative project from the University of California, Berkeley's Greater Good Science Center.

-Regularly practicing gratitude and noticing positive things helps lower stress, boost mood, protect from depression, improve sleep, boost immune system, and more.
+Regularly practicing gratitude and noticing positive things helps lower stress, boost mood, protect from depression, improve sleep, boost the immune system, and more.

 Journaling is another powerful way to reduce caregiver stress.

-How the Thnx4 gratitude challenge works
+How the Thnx4 Gratitude Challenge Works

 Thnx4 is an online gratitude journal where you record what you’re grateful for.

-Take a peek at their public gratitude journal to see what others are saying.
+Please take a peek at their public gratitude journal to see what others are saying.

 When you register for either the 10- or 21-day gratitude challenge, you'll start with a pre-challenge survey that measures your social and emotional well-being.